Stanford-BioE80/Stanford-BioE80.github.io/_docs/w2ps.md

 **Q.4.d.**  What role, imagined or as yet unimagined, can bioengineering play in addressing these requests?
 (2 to 3 sentences).

 Provide the answers as part of problem set-2.
-Additionally, you will need to bring your answers as part of the in-class  activity: Brainstorming Needs on Week-4 (Fri 26 April)
+Additionally, you will need to bring your answers as introduction cards (for example written on index cards) as part of the in-class activity: Brainstorming Needs on Week-4 (Fri 26 April).

 **Extra Credit (5 points)**